SoftUni-Internal/interactive-content/EN/08-Design-Patterns/01-Design-patterns.md

 Sometimes we tend to **overload** and **overdesign** our patterns.

-Design patterns should be used only if they are well understood by the developers.
+Design patterns should only be followed if the developer has good knowledge about them.

-Often they are used improperly without a realistic understanding of how our software **is going to change in the future**.
+Often they are used improperly, with little thought about a software project's future,

-Let's continue to the next important information in our lesson: **Design Pattern Types**

 [/slide]